Originally written September 2002; Revised May 2003

-Notes (Part 2): This story takes place just after the events in "Father Doesn't Know Best" in my "Dubois Chronicles" series (3.5 years ahead of last night's episode) and two months prior to the events in "Under Siege" and "He's Gone".
-Obviously, since this occurs in the 'Duboisverse version of Smallville', it's an AU.
+Notes (Part 2): This story takes place just after the events in "Father Doesn't Know Best".
+(All mentions of crossovers are from that story.
+Since the other characters don't appear, I'm not labeling this a crossover.)
+Obviously, since this occurs in the 'Duboisverse version of Smallville', it's an Alternate Universe.

 Chapter 1 [25,000 feet above the ground between Denver and Smallville]

 The college visit had been more than anyone expected yet, as with all things, it came to an end.
 For the previous four days, Clark and Lana had learned more about the world outside of Smallville in all of its forms.

 From the university, they had received an excellent introduction to the classroom experience.
 The sessions had pertained to literature, history, art, journalism (both knew Chloe would be jealous), astronomy, and religion.
 They also had a chance to hang out with some college students in the Student Union and discuss college life.
 They attended a major conference.
 The professors were really helpful-particularly the Duboises, Dr. Alvaro, and Dr. Messenger.

 However, life had intruded into their tour rather harshly.
 The feud between Professor Dubois and his father had brought the Genetic Security Agency and their leader, Mason Eckhart, down there.
 The group kidnapped her and two of the other speakers and held them all at their stronghold, Genomex.
 Only with a daring rescue mission did everyone get out.
 But things had changed.

 Lana glanced over at Clark...still not knowing what to think about all of this.
 I should be dead right now.
 In her mind's eye, she still imagined herself falling from the overhang toward the cold tile three flights down.
 Her eyes were closed, thinking that this would be it.
 Then she abruptly hit something much softer and opened her eyes to find him hovering there somehow.